gbif/ipt/dataHostingCentres.md

 There are strict requirements for being a data hosting centre:

 - Able to keep their IPT online near 100% of the time
-- Able to properly administer their IPT and keep it up-to-date:
+- Able to properly administer their IPT:
-  - Upgrade to latest versions having security updates, bug fixes, and new features
+  - Keep it up-to-date with latest version having security updates, bug fixes, and new features
-  - Manager user accounts
+  - Manage user accounts
-  - Manage IPT extensions
+  - Manage extensions
-- Able to provide publishers with high-quality helpdesk support
+- Able to provide publishers with high-quality helpdesk support:
+  - Knowledgeable about how to publish data using the IPT
-  - Knowledgeable about IPT and biodiversity data standards in general
+  - Knowledgeable about biodiversity data standards in general
-  - Knowledgeable about data papers
+  - Knowledgeable about how to publish data papers

 ## Data Hosting Centres by Country